Uber's Self-Driving Car Saw Pedestrian 6 Seconds Before Fatal Strike, Says Report - Slashdot

 Just saying !

-Uber Solves Los Angeles Homeless problem (Score:2)
+Uber Solves Los Angeles Homeless problem (Score:3)

 The New Uber Terminator Car will eliminate any unwanted pedestrians.